LassoSoft/LassoGuide/lasso_guide_source/operations/regular-expressions.rst

 Basic Matchers
 --------------

-The simplest regular expression is just a word containing letters or numbers.
+The simplest regular expression is just a pattern containing letters or numbers.
 The regular expression "bird" is said to match the string "bird".
 The regular expression "123" matches the string "123".
 The regular expression is matched against an input string by comparing each character in the regular expression to